:+: CyberWoLfman's 2005 Blog :+:

 Many of you know about some of the dreams I've had, and how they've come true in the real world.
 Not sure why I get these dreams, but for what it's worth, here's part of one of the more recent ones:

 Pope John Paul II dies.
 There is no miracle that saves him, despite all the people that pray for him.
-He is later replaced by some guy with the name of Luke, Peter, or Paul.
-The dream was a little hard to keep up with.
-There was a lot going on in it.
-If I have it again, soon, and remember the name when I wake up, I'll let you know.
+The dream was a little hard to keep up with, but, I think they mentioned the next pope's name.
+Unfortunately, there was a lot going on my dream, so I didn't hear it clearly.
+If I have it again, soon, and remember the name of his replacement when I wake up, I'll let you know.

 There was also something about a fire, or at least a lot of smoke in a large building that had a big cafeteria in it with a high ceiling and there was a couple of briefcases standing upright on the counter.
 Some of the people in the building had green ID tags hanging from their necks.
 The building it happened in had a front with 8' tall metal poles holding up a metal slab-like over-hang in front of the building's entrance.
 Inside the glass doors was a brown colored wall on the right side as you come in with three switches The place doesn't sound familiar to me, but maybe it'll 'click' for somebody out there...